-“Meaning we’re stuck here in the past?!”
+“Meaning we’re stuck here in the past?”

 “Yes, but not for long,” Frank assured.
 “If I had to guess, I’d say the problem was the distance of the jump – we have traveled back something like half a century, after all.
-For all we know, the machine acted like this when we jumped that time to the airport too.
+For all we know, the machine acted like this when we jumped to the airport too.
 We’ve never tried activating it again so soon after arrival.”

 “I see,” Carrie remarked dryly.
 She clicked the flashlight back on.
 “Well then, looks like I have some time to relocate my hairband.”